simonera/mode_sql_tutorial/README.md

 Greater/less operators (>, <, >=, or <=) sort by alphabetic order: `WHERE month_name > 'J'`

 #### Practice problem 1

+Did the West Region ever produce more than 50,000 housing units in one month?

 ```
 SELECT
   *